ferjflores/ferjflores.github.io/docs/use-cases/style-guide-compliance.md

 #### <span style="font-size: 1.5em;">Accomplish this using GitHub Copilot in VS Code</span> ####

-1. Add the style guide as a file in your IDE.
+1. Add the style guide as a file in your IDE.<br><br>
+    Consider adding the style guide to a new folder in your project that will contain external files you wish to reference in chats with Copilot as reference.<br><br>
 ![Add Style Guide](../../assets/style_guide_compliance/add_style_guide.gif)
 2. Open the file you want to generate code in.
 3. From your file, press Cmd/Ctrl + I to open the Editor Inline Chat with Copilot.
 4. Prompt Copilot to generate code.
-Tell it to do so in compliance with the style guide by attaching/adding the style guide as context.
+Tell it to do so in compliance with the style guide by attaching/adding the style guide as context.<br><br>
+    Ie, `Please create CRUD operations for a User model (id, first_name, last_name, email) using FastAPI.
+Please review the style guide #file:google_python_styleguide.md and write your code in compliance with it.`<br><br>
 ![Prompt with inline chat](../../assets/style_guide_compliance/create_new_file.gif)
 5. Review the generated code.
 Re-prompt Copilot for it to make changes or make necessary corrections manually.